 3) Elk River via Baby Berger (No permit needed but a guide suggested)

-2) Scrubby Creek (also if you get past the sump)
+2) Scrubby Creek (also if you get past the sump – Owned by Rimstone)

 Further access information on these caves

-Of those caves the only ones with NO access conditions whatsoever and you can just walk in are Elk River and Wilson’s Cave.
-Wilsons Cave is the most frequently done cave – the sacrificial cave of Buchan – and is totally trashed.
-But if you really take the time to explore the whole thing it takes hours and is surprisingly complex.
+Of those caves the only one with no access conditions whatsoever and you can just walk in is Elk River.
 And as stated, you can get down to the Elk stream via Baby Berger, as long as you have good directions or a guide.
 As for the others:

-– Dalleys is owned by the quarry and is strictly no access and no discussion either
+– Dalley’s is owned by the quarry and is strictly no access and no discussion either, as far as I know.

-– Scrubby Creek is owned by cavers but still has a strict leader system, and there are not many leaders
+– Scrubby Creek is owned by Rimstone but still has a strict leader system, and there are not many leaders.

-– Moons Cave is gated and on the Parks Vic reserve and permits are given mainly to cavers with a purpose for acccess.
+– Moons Cave is gated and on the Parks Vic reserve and permits are given mainly to cavers with a good purpose for access.
 A platypus lives in the cave which they don’t like to bother so this sometimes stops trips.

 So these, IMHO, are the best 10 Caves in the Buchan and surrounds.
 But don’t worry there are hundreds more that all have their individual charm.

 If you have any access queries, please direct them to Parks Victoria.
 Also see the Interim Access Guide File in the ‘Access’ menu on this site.
-Access guidelines are IMPORTANT!
+Access guidelines are very important.